A5H-2HILL/Splunk-UF-SIEM/README.md

 - Active Directory to create domain, domain registered endpoints, servers and users.
 - Sysmon to create event logs that contain more in-depth analysis than standard Windows Event Viewer.
-- Splunk Universal Forwarder to sent event log data to Splunk server on domain.
+- Splunk Universal Forwarder to send event log data to Splunk server on domain.
 - Crowbar used on Kali Linux machine to simulate brute force attack on domain user account.
-- Splunk Enterprise used to analyze telemetry data generated from attack simulation.0
+- Splunk Enterprise used to analyze telemetry data generated from attack simulation.

 ## Steps
 ### Step 1: Create Network using Virtual Machines in VirtualBox
 ##
-The Network depicted in this project simulates that of a small company domain, running an Active Directory (AD) on a Domain Controller (DC) server (Windows Server 2022), another server (Ubuntu) running the Splunk Enterprise instance, and a Windows 10 host machine.
+The network depicted in this project simulates that of a small company domain, running an Active Directory (AD) on a Domain Controller (DC) server (Windows Server 2022), another server (Ubuntu) running the Splunk Enterprise instance, and a Windows 10 host machine.
 The network also consists of a switch and a router connecting to the internet.

 A Kali Linux machine is being used to attack the network, simulating outside threats and attackers.

-The DC server and Windows 10 machine will have Splunk Universal Forwarder installed and Sysmon configured to send event log data to the server running splunk, which will generate telemetry on the Splunk Enterprise instance with the received event logs.
+The DC server and Windows 10 machine will have Splunk Universal Forwarder installed and Sysmon configured to send event log data to the server running Splunk, which will generate telemetry on the Splunk Enterprise instance with the received event logs.

   ![Network Topology](https://github.com/user-attachments/assets/701da123-ab56-43aa-afea-2254cd00d8f7)